Gateway of India: Events and incidents

-The Gateway was the location of a terror attack on 25 August 2003, when there was a bomb blast in front of it.
+The Gateway was the location of a terror attack on 25 August 2003.
 The force of the explosion, from a bomb in a taxi parked near the Taj Mahal Hotel, reportedly threw bystanders into the sea.
 On 13 August 2005, a mentally unstable man stabbed two young girls from Manipur at the gateway premises.
-On New Year's Eve, 2007 a woman was groped by a mob at the gateway.
+On New Year's Eve, 2007 a woman was groped by a mob at the Gateway.

 Following the November 2008 Mumbai terror attacks, which targeted the Taj Mahal Palace and Tower Hotel opposite to the Gateway, among other locations, crowds of people including news television reporters and cameramen congregated at the Gateway premises.
 Subsequently, public access to the area around was restricted.
 Fearing further attacks on the Gateway and on the Elephanta caves, the state government proposed the closure of all of the jetties at the Gateway and their replacement with two new piers, to be built near the Bombay Presidency Radio Club.
 In response to the terror attacks, a solidarity march was held at the Gateway premises on 3 December 2008.

-In February 2019, protests were organised at the premises in the wake of the Pulwama attack.
+In February 2019, protests were organized at the premises in the wake of the Pulwama attack.
 In January 2020, the Gateway became a site of spontaneous protests that commenced overnight, under the name of "Occupy Gateway", in the aftermath of the attack on Jawaharlal Nehru University, Delhi.
 Protestors were later relocated from the Gateway premises to Azad Maidan in Mumbai to ease the movement of traffic and people.

 In the media

 The Mumbai-based video game Mumbai Gullies is expected to feature the Gateway of India in its fictional map.

-Several films, such as Bhai Bhai (1956), Gateway of India (1957), Shararat (1959), Hum Hindustani (1960), Mr. X in Bombay (1964), Aansoo aur Muskaan (1970) and Don (1978) have been shot at the Gateway of India.
+Several films, such as Bhai-Bhai (1956), Gateway of India (1957), Shararat (1959), Hum Hindustani (1960), Mr. X in Bombay (1964), Sadhu Aur Shaitaan (1968), Aansoo Aur Muskan (1970), Andaz (1971), Chhoti Si Baat (1976) and Don (1978) have been shot at the Gateway of India.